paulssonlab/paulssonlab/paulssonlab/src/paulssonlab/martens/trenchcoat/README.md

 				- Z (each Z-stack is stored as its own HDF5 file on disk)
 					- Channel

+- The decision to store images in HDF5 files by Z-stack was a compromise between having many small files on disk (bad) and allowing for parallel writes (good) across images which are not associated.

 - All the HDF5 files are linked together into a "parent" HDF5 file.
 This strategy allows for independently writing to the Z-stack files (*via* standard filesystem paths), while still being able to afterwards browse the collection of files from a single HDF5 file (HDF5 does not support parallel writes).
-This method also allows for opening or transferring a single Z-stack HDF5 file independently, which could be useful for *e.g.* viewing in ImageJ.
+This strategy also allows for opening or transferring a single Z-stack HDF5 file independently, which could be useful for *e.g.* viewing in ImageJ.

-The intent is to perform the conversion once, and to *never* modify the HDF5 file.
-All subsequent operations (trench detection, cell segmentation, etc.) write to new files.
-It is good practice to set the HDF5 directory and its contents to read-only.

 ##### A note about C arrays and Fortran arrays